ro-berto/build/scripts/master/buildbucket/README.md

   reserved.
 * changes (list of dict): list of changes to be associated with the build, used to create Buildbot changes for builds.
-  Each change is a dict with keys:
+  Each change is a dict with optional keys:
     * id (str): a unique identity of the change.
       If id and revision are specified, buildbot master will search for an existing buildbot change prior creating a new one.
 Also see implementation